Student Tax Form 1098-T

 Students may access Campus Connection to view and print 1098-Ts.
 1098-Ts are generated each January for the prior calendar year.

 To access 1098-Ts in Campus Connection please follow either of the links:

 Once you have entered the "View 1098-T" site, click on the Tax Year.
 You may need to allow pop-ups.
 The 1098-T will open in another tab.

 Granting Consent to not Mail a Paper 1098-T

 Students have the ability to "Grant Consent" to only receive their 1098-T via on-line access.
-By granting consent students agree to not receive a paper 1098-T through the mail.
+By granting consent students agree not to receive a paper 1098-T through the mail.
 This granting of consent will also apply to future years unless the student requests to relinquish the consent.
-Please consider granting your consent in order to avoid receiving a paper 1098-T via the mail.
+Please consider granting your consent.

 There are several benefits to granting consent:

 - Reduced printing saves paper, which is a Green Initiative.
 (Printing your 1098-T from Campus Connection is the student’s option and not required by the IRS.)

 - Incorrect addresses on 1098-Ts will result in lost mail.